Respect retail and stand together against abuse

 How training can future-proof your wellbeing

-As a new poll reveals a third of shop workers face abuse every week, the Retail Trust launches dedicated training designed to help colleagues feel safer.
+As our latest poll reveals a third of shop workers face abuse every week, the Retail Trust’s dedicated training can help colleagues feel safer.

 “The customer lunged to headbutt me… I moved store after that because I had a nervous breakdown,” Colin, a fortysomething former store manager told the Retail Trust recently.
 After a lifetime working in retail, a job he says he loved for the committed teams he worked with and the wonderful customers he supported, he has now quit the sector altogether after experiencing PTSD.
 “I left retail eventually, because I started taking customer abuse too personally and would go home and burst into tears.”